About Scarf

 - 72% graduates in employment*

 *within six months of completing the program.
-Scarf graduates move on to great jobs at Melbourne businesses including Stomping Ground Brewery & Beer Hall, Pullman Hotel, Capitano, Mjølner, Mount Zero Olives, Garden State Hotel, IDES, Bodriggy Brewing Co, Free to Feed, Siglo, Vertue Coffee, Attica, Sofitel on Collins, Moor’s Head and Bibendum Wine Co.
+Scarf graduates move on to great jobs at Melbourne businesses including Stomping Ground Brewery & Beer Hall, Pullman Hotel, Capitano, Pastuso, Mjølner, Mount Zero Olives, Garden State Hotel, IDES, Bodriggy Brewing Co, Free to Feed, Siglo, Vertue Coffee, Attica, Sofitel on Collins, Moor’s Head and Bibendum Wine Co.

 Humanitarian migrants face unemployment rates of up to 43% compared to the national average of around 4%.
-Barriers to employment are complex and intertwined, and include limited English, lack of Australian work experience, impacts of past trauma on health and wellbeing, low confidence and discrimination.
+Barriers to employment for young people from asylum seeker, refugee and migrant backgrounds are complex, and a nuanced approach is needed to ensure the best possible outcomes.
+Employment barriers include limited English, lack of Australian work experience and lack of local references, impacts of past trauma on health and wellbeing, low confidence and discrimination.
 Scarf has been working hard to break down these barriers for close to 15 years.

 Find out more about Scarf on our website.